1mTojii/BlueTeam-tools/2. PortScanner - trashnmap/README.md

 # PortScanner (Java)

-A simple TCP connect-scan tool.
-Given a host and a port range, it tries to open a connection to each port and reports which ones respond.
+I made a very, very  ancient version of nmap its just a simple TCP connect scan tool.
+Given a host and a port range it tries to open a connection to each port and reports which ones respond.
+It a very flimsy tool at that point just use Nmap this is just a tool i made for my portfolio c:

 ## How it works